codurance/site/_posts/2017-11-05-legacy-code-retreat.md

 ## Session 3 - Extracting and Renaming

 In the third session, we finally managed to get our hands in that smelly code.
-Our goal was to extract small chunks of the confusing code into functions with meaningful names, but the actual fun part came with the constraint of keeping [functions pure][6], that is, free of any observable side-effects.
+Our goal was to extract small chunks of the confusing code into functions with meaningful names, but the actual fun part came with the constraint of keeping functions pure, that is, free of any observable [side-effects][6].

 Some of the refactorings are easy, resulting in a small method with one or two parameters.
 But soon enough we found ourselves looking at a two or three lines of code that were changing fields, printing the current state of the game and having some form of duplicated logic.
 Trying to extract those chunks required deeper analysis of the code, otherwise, we would end up with a function requiring four or five parameters in order to keep its pureness, which can be a sign of a [Code Smell][7].